Six reasons why you should role play with your child

 This week we focus on the benefits of role playing, and why taking part in this type of play as a father, really contributes to your child’s social, emotional and cognitive development.

-Six reasons why role play is important for a child
+Six reasons why role play is important for children

 1. Creativity and imagination